EGI-Federation/documentation/content/en/users/compute/content-distribution/_index.md

 ---
-title: "Content Distribution"
+title: Content Distribution
+linkTitle: Content Distribution
 type: docs
-weight: 55
+weight: 70
 description: >
-  Documentation for Content Managers of the CVMFS Stratum-0 instance
+  Content (software) distribution in the EGI infrastructure
 ---

+This page is about the CVMFS service operated for EGI by RAL.

 ## Overview

-This page is about the CVMFS service operated for EGI by RAL.

 The CernVM-File System (CVMFS) provides a scalable, reliable and low-maintenance software distribution service.
 It was developed to assist High Energy Physics